justinhchae/pandas_project/README.md

 # pandas_project

-A series of object-oriented libraries built with PyCharm around the Pandas package.
+A series of object-oriented packages built with PyCharm around the Pandas library.

 ## Background

 This project represents a collection of my most-used Pandas-oriented methods and transformations to wrangle and analyze data.

-A focus of this repository is on managing categorical data types.

 ## Environment